-The poster soon grew in popularity and was employed with particular vigour in the feminist movement of the 1980s, as women found a certain strength in Miller’s Rosie.
-In 1994, it made the cover of Smithsonian magazine, and in 1999 the US Postal Service created a stamp based on the image.
+The poster soon grew in popularity and was employed with particular vigour in the feminist movement of the 1980s, as women found strength in Miller’s Rosie.
+In 1994 it made the cover of Smithsonian magazine, and in 1999 the US Postal Service created a stamp based on the image.

 As the popularity of the poster grew, so did the public’s desire to know who the real Rosie was.
 In 1994, the mystery appeared to be solved when Geraldine Hoff Doyle came forward as the inspiration behind the poster.